West Valley Community College

 Weekly Quizzes and Conditions

-• In order to be successful with this course, complete the homework and review the online materials BEFORE taking the quiz.
+• In order to be successful with this course, complete the homework and review the online materials BEFORE taking the weekly quiz.
 Make sure that you have completed the correct assignments BEFORE opening the quiz.
 Once you have opened the quiz you must complete it or not receive credit for the quiz.
-You will not be allow access to again.
+You will not be allow access to it again.

 • By registering and participating in this course, you understand and agree that, without exception, no makeup quizzes or exams will be given.
 This condition applies to all students without exception.